How long is my quote valid for?

 How long will my policy last?

-Car insurance policies last for a year.
-If you want cover for a shorter amount of time, you’ll want to opt for a temporary or short term policy.
+Policies last for a year, if you want cover for a shorter amount of time, you’ll want to opt for a temporary or short term policy.

 How much can I save by comparing?